 Show Full Transcript

 Jamie DePolo: Hello, everyone, I’m Jamie DePolo, senior editor at Breastcancer.org.
 Our guest for today’s podcast is Brian Wojciechowski, M.D.
-He practices medical oncology in Delaware County, Pennsylvania at Riddle, Taylor, and Crozer Hospitals and also serves as Breactcancer.org’s medical advisor.
+He practices medical oncology in Delaware County, Pennsylvania at Riddle, Taylor, and Crozer Hospitals and also serves as Breactcancer.org’s medical adviser.
 A native of south Philadelphia, he trained at Temple University School of Medicine and Lankenau Medical Center.
 Dr. Wojciechowski is a sought after speaker on the topics of medical ethics and the biology of cancer.

 Today, he joins us to talk about white blood cells, how certain treatments lower white blood cell counts, and why low white blood cell counts can raise the risk of infection.